 ||Update: Embarcadero/Drumm & Jackson Project

 The Drumm & Jackson and Embarcadero projects were planned to occur at the same time; however the SFPUC has decided to first properly locate and assess the condition of the existing underground facilities that are along the Embarcadero while moving forward with the urgent repair needed on Drumm.
+Construction for Drumm & Jackson will begin April 12, 2018.

 Project Purpose and Need